-In above SQLite Case Statement syntax, we defined multiple conditions to get required values.
+In the above SQLite Case Statement syntax, we defined multiple conditions to get the required values.

 Here in SQLite Case statement each WHEN. ..
-THEN clauses evaluated in order manner.
-First it evaluated condition 1 in case if it satisfied then it return expression 1 otherwise it will execute condition 2 and so on.
-If no condition is satisfied, then finally execution go to ELSE block and expression under ELSE is evaluated.
+THEN clauses evaluated in an orderly manner.
+First, it evaluated condition 1 in case if it satisfied then it returns expression 1 otherwise it will execute condition 2 and so on.
+If no condition is satisfied, then finally execution goes to ELSE block, and expression under ELSE is evaluated.

-We will see how to use SQLite case statement with Select query for that create one table called STUDENT and insert some data by using following queries.
+We will see how to use the SQLite case statement with Select query for that create one table called STUDENT and insert some data by using the following queries.

 CREATE TABLE STUDENT

 (ID INTEGER PRIMARY KEY,

 Once we create and insert data in the STUDENT table execute the following query to check records in the table.

 sqlite> SELECT * FROM STUDENT;

 1 Shweta email@example.com 80